 Although this pack is not intended specifically for rock climbing, it has many features we like in a climbing daypack.
 Like the many of the packs we tried, it is hydration system compatible.
 It has a zippered external accessory pocket that can be a little tricky to use when the pack is at max capacity.
 It also has two internal drop-in pockets (one with a key clip) that are a good size for a headlamp or candy bars.
 Its back pad, hip belt, and sternum strap are also all removable to customize it to your needs.
 Additionally, the sternum strap buckle doubles as an emergency whistle—a safety feature we wish was included on all rock climbing daypacks.

 Our testers all think this pack is a great size for holding most things we need on a multi-pitch outing (including approach shoes) without undue difficulty.
 The Flash has a relatively sleek exterior.
 Our testers found as long as they were careful to tuck the drawstring into the pack there was minimal snagging.

 It loses points in climbing utility for a few reasons.
 There are a few possible configurations for hauling—you can clip a carabiner to the grab loop, through the hydration hose port, or the daisy chain—but none of these locations are particularly strong.
 Besides, it's unlikely the 140d nylon body could withstand much hauling.
 This cost it a few points in the climbing utility category.

 This pack is also small and compact, making it extremely packable.
 You can turn it inside-out and use it as a stuff sack inside a larger overnight backpack.
-After setting up camp, turn it back right and use it as a daypack for backcountry adventures.
+After setting up camp, turn it back to right side out and use it as a daypack for backcountry adventures.
 It was the best pack in our test for this purpose.
 The light, simplistic design was appreciated by our testers for casual urban occasions as well.